edcarp/shell-intermediate-esces/_episodes/07-permissions.md

 For each of these three categories, the computer keeps track of whether people in that category can *read* the file;
 *write* to the file; or *run* the file as a program.
-(In the case of directories, the last category has a different meaning - whether people in that category can *search* the directory.)
+(In the case of directories, the latter has a different meaning - whether people in that category can *search* the directory.)

 For example, if a file had the following set of permissions: